LonelyReligion/GameOfLife/README.md

 - Swing
 - Papaya Server
 </br>
-Project was originally made for uni java class.
-With complete javadoc docummentation for the web version and unit tests.
+Project was originally made for university java class.
+With complete javadoc documentation for the web version and unit tests.